workfnse/azuredataeng/README.md

  - A heap table can be especially useful for loading transient data, such as a staging table which is transformed into a final table.

 **Distributions**
- - Replicated: <2 GB, usually DIM tables
+ - Replicated: <2 GB, usually dimension tables
+ - Hash:
- - Hash: Best query performance for large tables
+   - Large tables: Best query performance
+   - Small tables/Dimension tables with a common hash key to a fact table with frequent join operations can be hash distributed.
- - Round Robin: Evenly distributed + ideal for staging tables
+ - Round Robin: Evenly distributed
+   - ideal for staging tables
+   - tables (both large/small) with NO JOINS

 **Partitioning**
 In 99 percent of cases, the partition key should be based on date.